 The Catoctin Forest Alliance, Inc. will conduct a well-publicized and juried gala art exhibit during the month of October of works done by artists-in-residence.
 The exhibit may also feature works by students and adults participating in the fine-arts education programs coordinated by the CFA.

 As a condition of residency under most circumstances, the artist is asked to donate a work created on the mountain to the Catoctin Forest Alliance, Inc. (CFA) as a tax-deductible gift.
 The CFA will retain the rights to the work for display and for promotion of conservation, history, and the arts.

 Amateur and professional artists of two- and three-dimensional arts, photographers, videographers, writers, and poets are encouraged to apply.
 In the future, we expect to open the program to musicians and other performing artists.

-The Catoctin Forest Alliance, Inc. will accept applications no later than February 15 for spring residencies, and no later than May 15 for summer and fall residencies.
+The Catoctin Forest Alliance, Inc. will accept applications no later than February 15.

 The application requires: